MajidGuluzade/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 # Problem 2
-# Problem 2: Investigating the Dynamics of a Forced Damped Pendulum
+# Investigating the Dynamics of a Forced Damped Pendulum

-## 1. Motivation
+## Motivation

 The forced damped pendulum is a fascinating physical system exhibiting complex behavior due to the interplay of damping, restoring forces, and external driving forces.
 By incorporating periodic forcing, the system can display resonance, quasiperiodic motion, and even chaos.
 These behaviors have practical applications in mechanical engineering, climate systems, and nonlinear oscillators.

-## 2. Theoretical Foundation
+## Theoretical Foundation

 The motion of a forced damped pendulum is governed by the equation: